Murphyyork/Lambda-Project/README.md

 a = LambdaTerm.fromString(r'\a b. a b') # turns string into the λ-term λa.λb.ab
 b = LambdaTerm.fromstring(r"(\ a b. a b) (\x y. x y)") # (λa.λb.ab) λx.λy.xy
 ```
 With this function, we can type a λ-term as a string and turn it into a λ-term; either a variable, abstraction or application.
 There are, however, a few notes to the use of this function.
-First of all, the "λ" is signified with a "\\", because the "λ" is not easily accesible on a keyboard, but as the "\" symbol has a function in python of escaping the next character, it is important to use an r-string or raw string, so the "\" symbol will be read as a character of the string.
+First, the "λ" is signified with a "\\", because the "λ" is not easily accessible on a keyboard, but as the "\" symbol has a function in python of escaping the next character, it is important to use an r-string or raw string, so the "\" symbol will be read as a character of the string.
 Second, it is important that we use a space between each expression or variable, or the output will not be correct.

 ## Challenges and Solutions